kacperadler/kacperadler.com/_data/articles/001-accessibility.md

 ### 🧪 Testing and Validation for Accessibility

-Testing and validation are crucial steps in ensuring the accessibility of your website or application.
-We will explore the importance of testing for accessibility and the tools and best practices for validating accessibility
+Testing and validation are crucial steps in ensuring the accessibility of your website or application

 #### 1. Importance of Testing for Accessibility